Emma Bull (art director): Early life and education

 Bull was born in Chester, England.
-The majority of her early life was spent living in Hong Kong.
+Most of her early life was spent in Hong Kong.
 She gained a place at Rose Bruford College in London, a theatre college that focuses on specific theatre disciplines.
 She earned a BA Hons Degree in Lighting Design.

 Career

 Early TV and theatre work

 After a brief stint in the Lighting Department for a selection of BBC TV productions, working alongside UK lighting directors Mark Kenyon, Will Charles and Roger Williams as well as working in the lighting departments of West End London theatres including Sadler's Wells and the Royal Opera House.
 She also undertook Wigmaking, Costume and Props roles in theatre and touring.

 Film

 Emma has been credited as a Costume Designer for the 2008 film "Trimming the Fat" as well as Costume Assistant on "Flashbacks of a Fool" starring Daniel Craig, and Art Department Assistant on "Ruby Blue" starring Bob Hoskins.